LewisWBeverly/LewisWBeverly.github.io/NikeStore_ERD.md

 There can be many of the same product in Inventory

 ## Significance of all Entities
 Each relationship plays a vital part in running the Nike Store.

 Whether it is managing stock, customer purchase history or sales records,
-they all rely on each other to tell a broader story of store’s profits,
+they all rely on each other to tell a broader story of stores profits,
 insights and future planning.